erSubhashThapa/100daysofcode/r1-log.md

 ### 3/6/19

  - **JavaScript30: *LocalStorage And Event Delegation***

+   This video had so much going on.
+I enjoyed it and went slowly.
+It was a 30 minute video but I took 2 hours to go through it.
+I learned a lot.
+This was the first time I used localStorage.
+I can't wait to use it in my own projects.
+Here were some other interesting things I learned:

    ### Event Listeners: Submit Vs. Click
     - Use *submit* on a **form**.
 If you just add a click event to the form button it won't work when someone presses enter.
-    - With submit the default is for the page to refresh, so you may want to use preventDefault in your event listener callback function.
+    - With submit the default is for the page to refresh, so you may want to use `preventDefault()` in your event listener callback function.

     ### ES6 Property Value Shorthand